Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration: our model and results

 \OMIT{ \xhdr{Finite support assumption.} For simplicity of exposition, we assume that the state space $\Theta$ is finite, and the utility distributions $\cD_{(a,\theta)}$, $(a,\theta)\in \cA\times \Theta$ have finite support. }

-\xhdr{Discussion.} One can consider a more general version in which the principal can send arbitrary messages to agents.
-However, the restriction of messages to recommended actions is without loss of generality (see the discussion in Section~\ref{sec:rec-game}).

-One natural reward function $f$ is social welfare, i.e., the sum of utilities of all agents in this round.
-However, we allow for an arbitrary notion of principal's utility.

-\xhdr{Utility structure and time horizon.} We define the \emph{utility structure} $\cU$ to be a tuple that consists of the action set $\cA$, the state space $\Theta$, the prior $\psi$, the utility functions $(u_1 \LDOTS u_n)$, and the reward function $f$.
+The \emph{utility structure} $\cU$ is a tuple that consists of the action set $\cA$, the state space $\Theta$, the prior $\psi$, the utility functions $(u_1 \LDOTS u_n)$, and the reward function $f$.
 Note that $\cU$ completely determines the simultaneous game.
-A problem instance of Bayesian Exploration consists of $\cU$ and time time horizon $T$ (and the distributions $\cD_{(a,\theta)}$, $(a,\theta)\in \cA\times \Theta$ for stochastic utilities).
+A problem instance consists of $\cU$ and time time horizon $T$.

-For ease of presentation, we will assume that every BIC iterative recommendation policy $\pi$ is well-defined (and BIC) for the infinite time horizon, i.e., for all rounds $t\in \NN$.
-This assumption is without loss of generality; e.g., one can extend $\pi$ by setting $\pi^t=\pi^T$ for all rounds $t>T$.
-The extended policy is BIC for the infinite time horizon as long as the original policy $\pi$ is BIC for the original time horizon $T$.
+\xhdr{Stochastic utilities.} We allow a more general version, termed Bayesian Exploration with \emph{stochastic utilities}.
+Given the joint action $a\in\cA$ and state $\theta = \trueState$, the vector of all realized utilities is drawn independently from some distribution $\cD_{(a,\theta)}$ over such vectors, so that the expected utility of each agent $i$ and the principal are, respectively, $u_i(a,\theta)$ and $f(a,\theta)$.
+All realized utilities lie in $[0,1]$. \footnote{Our results extend to a more general case of sub-Gaussian noise; we omit the easy details.} The special case when the realized utilities are always equal to their expectations is termed Bayesian Exploration with \emph{deterministic utilities}.